Control Valves and Cavitation

 Cavitation

-If the speed through the valve is high enough, the pressure in the liquid may drop to a level where the fluid may start bubble or flash.
-The pressure recovers sufficiently and the bubbles collapse upon themselves.
+If the speed through the valve is increases enough, the pressure in the fluid drops to a level where the fluid may start to boil, bubble or flash.
+And when the pressure recovers sufficiently the bubbles will collapse upon themselves.
+This collapse causes cavitation.

 Cavitation may be noisy but is usually of low intensity and low frequency.
-This situation is extremely destructive and may wear out the trim and body parts of the valve in short time.
+This situation is extremely destructive and may wear out the trim and body parts of a valve in short time.

 Application Ratio

-A common way to characterize potential cavitation conditions is the "applications ratio" (or "the incipient cavitation index") and can be expressed as
+A common way to characterize potential cavitation condition is the "applications ratio" (or "the incipient cavitation index") which can be expressed as

 AR = pi - po / (pi - pv) (1)